learn-co-curriculum/data-types-readme/README.md

 The curly brackets denote the hash and this particular hash has two key/value pairs.

 ###Creating Hashses
+Hashes can be created with literal construcotrs and class constructors.

-You can create a hash by simply writing something like the above example.
-Or, you can use the `Hash.new` syntax, which would create and empty hash, `{}`.
+**The Litral Constructor:** You can create a hash by simply writing key/value pairs enclosed in curly braces.

+**The Class Constructor:** Or, you can use the [`Hash.new` syntax](http://ruby-doc.org/core-2.2.0/Hash.html), which would create an empty hash, `{}`.

 ###Operating on Hashes
 There are many methods for operating on hashes and their individual key/value pairs.
 We will learn much more about them later, but you can preview some [here](http://ruby-doc.org/core-2.2.0/Hash.html).